Customize This Trip

 Stellenbosch and Somerset West represent the heartland of the Cape’s Winelands, set at the foot of the soaring Jonkershoek and Helderberg Mountains.
 Offering hundreds of estates to choose from, there are a few delightful surprises in the region.

 The Waterford Wine Estate stands out among the multitude for its unique chocolate and wine pairing experience, which is a taste sensation like no other!
-In the picturesque and welcoming atmosphere of the estate, meet the winemaker Kevin Arnold and chocolatier Richard von Geusau’s fusions of chocolate and wine that melt on the tongue in an astonishing combination of flavors that will have you begging for more!
+In the picturesque and welcoming atmosphere of the estate, you may be able to meet the winemaker and chocolatier for fusions of chocolate and wine that melt on the tongue in an astonishing combination of flavors that will have you begging for more!

-Join the chef of La Residence on a gastronomic adventure through Franschhoek as he gathers the fresh produce of the region for your culinary indulgence.
+Join the chef at your hotel on a gastronomic adventure through Franschhoek as he gathers the fresh produce of the region for your culinary indulgence.
 With the best products in the country available here, you will find the cheeses, olive oils, herbs, vegetables and fruits bursting with flavor, not to mention the charcuterie, for your unparalleled gourmet experience.
-Stop along the way at one of the estates for a delicious lunch and tasting of exquisite wines to refresh and fortify your endeavors before returning to La Residence, suitably prepared for your evening’s indulgence.
+Stop along the way at one of the estates for a delicious lunch and tasting of exquisite wines to refresh and fortify your endeavors before returning to your hotel, suitably prepared for your evening’s indulgence.

 Day 6 - 7